Tom Osmond

 Thomas Rulon Osmond (born October 26, 1947) is a member of the Osmond family, though he rarely performs with his musical family.

 Life and career

 Childhood

 Osmond was born in Ogden, Utah, to Olive May (1925-2004) and George Virl Osmond (1917-2007).
 The second of nine children, he has one older brother, George Virl Osmond Jr., and seven younger siblings: Alan, Wayne, Merrill, Jay, Donny, Marie and Jimmy.
 All of his younger siblings have been professional musicians since childhood.

 Tom and Virl were both born with severe hearing loss.
 While Virl can hear and feel a musical beat, Tom is almost completely deaf.
+Despite his lack of hearing, he developed a love for music by feeling the vibrations of a piano, and with the help of his mother Olive, eventually learned the piano and saxophone.

 Their younger brothers originally conceived the musical group in part to support Tom and Virl in purchasing hearing aids.
 Tom and Virl eventually learned how to play several instruments and in later years made occasional appearances with their brothers and sister, most notably the Christmas specials during the 1970s and early 1980s, and in the group's last performance together, in 2022, before Wayne's death.